Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2 id="stress">🤯 Enneagram 1s Under Stress</h2>

+Under stress, the typically rational and principled Type 1 may become uncharacteristically emotional, moody, and self-absorbed.

-Their stress number is Type 4.
-Type 4s are creative, emotional, and intuitive.
+Their stress number is <a href="/blog/enneagram/enneagram-type-4">Type 4s</a>.
+Type 4s are normally creative, emotional, and intuitive.
 When they're under stress, they might become moody and depressed and isolate themselves from others.
 They might also become more self-critical and judgmental and have difficulty accepting and expressing their emotions.

+They may feel a sense of despair and hopelessness, focusing on their own perceived flaws and shortcomings, which can lead to intense feelings of shame and worthlessness.
+The stressed Type 1 might become more withdrawn and introspective, dwelling on their negative emotions and struggling to find meaning or purpose in their lives.
+They may also become more critical of themselves and others, expressing their dissatisfaction through biting sarcasm or cynical remarks.

 Read more about <a href="/blog/enneagram/enneagram-stress-number">other types under stress </a>

 </section>